castorini/anserini/docs/elastirini.md

 ```

 We may need to wait a few minutes after indexing for the index to "catch up" before performing retrieval, otherwise the evaluation metrics may be off.
-Run the following command to replicate Anserini BM25 retrieval:
+Run the following command to reproduce Anserini BM25 retrieval:

 ```bash
 sh target/appassembler/bin/SearchElastic -topicreader Trec -es.index robust04 \